-The school may, from time to time, be required to share personal information about its staff or pupils with other organisations, mainly the LA, other schools and educational bodies, and potentially children's services.
+The New Guild Trust may, from time to time, be required to share personal information about its staff or pupils with other organisations, mainly the LA, other schools and educational bodies, and potentially Children's Services.

-This policy is in place to ensure all staff and governors are aware of their responsibilities and outlines how the school complies with the following core principles of the GDPR.
+This policy is in place to ensure all staff and governors are aware of their responsibilities and outlines how The New Guild Trust complies with the following core principles of the GDPR.